Research output per year

 Research activity per year

-Dr Helen Eccleston joined Edge Hill University in September 2020 as a Lecturer in Business and Management.
-Previously, she held academic posts at the University of Central Lancashire as an Associate Lecturer and as a PhD Candidate in the field of SME Strategy.
-Prior to commencing her academic career, Helen worked in management roles within the private sector, principally related to people development and management.
+Dr Helen Eccleston is a Senior Lecturer in Business and Management and is the Programme Leader for BSc Business and Management.
+Previously, she held academic posts at the University of Central Lancashire as an Associate Lecturer in Strategic Management and as a PhD Candidate in Management (Entrepreneurship and Strategy).

 Helen is an accomplished educator who brings a wealth of expertise and passion to her teaching practice.
-With a strong focus on strategic management, employability, and organizational misbehavior, she assumes a leadership role across multiple modules.
+She assumes a leadership role across multiple modules: BUS3024 Strategic Management, BUS2019 Employability, and BUS3037 Organisational Misbehavior.

-In addition to her dedication to strategic management, Helen is committed to equipping students with employability skills essential for success in the professional world.
-She recognises the importance of bridging the gap between theory and practice, fostering an environment that nurtures the development of practical skills such as communication, teamwork, and adaptability.
+Helen is also our Business School Employability Lead, where she is committed to developing curriculum to equip students with employability skills and experiences essential for success in the professional world.
 By embedding employability within her teaching, Helen empowers students to embrace their career aspirations and take ownership of their professional growth.

-Helen's teaching extends beyond the confines of the classroom, as she actively engages in ongoing professional development to remain at the forefront of educational practices, recently presenting at the Praxis Auril Conference 2023 discussing student knowledge exchange through internship partnerships with SMEs.
+Helen's teaching extends beyond the confines of the classroom, as she actively engages in ongoing professional development to remain at the forefront of educational practices, recently presenting at the Advance HE Employability Symposium 2022 and at Praxis Auril Conference 2023 where she discussed student knowledge exchange through internship partnerships with SMEs.
 By staying abreast of emerging trends and pedagogical approaches, she continuously enhances her teaching methodologies, ensuring that her students receive the highest quality education and are well-prepared for their future careers.

 Award Date: 31 Oct 2022